1A3Dev/1A3Dev/README.md

-## Introduction
+## About Me
-I'm an 18 year old developer from England, UK.
+I'm an 18 year old developer from England, UK who owns a Discord server with 55k members & a verified discord bot with 400+ servers.

 ## Current Projects
 The main projects I am working on at the moment are: